 The 6 Best Travel-Friendly Fabrics for a Wrinkle-Free Trip

 Lucky for you, the solution is simple.
-All you have to do is familiarize yourself with the best wrinkle-free fabrics, and keep these in mind next time you’re shopping or packing for a trip.
-Even fabrics that do have a tendency to wrinkle (i.e. cotton, rayon, and silk) are much less likely to when blended with one of the fabrics below.
+All you need to do is familiarize yourself with the best wrinkle-free fabrics and keep them in mind the next time you’re shopping or packing for a trip.
+Even fabrics that do have a tendency to wrinkle (e.g., cotton, rayon, and silk) are much less likely to do so when blended with one of the fabrics below.
 Scroll down to see and shop stylish, travel-friendly pieces to pack for your next trip.

 This luxury fabric is strong and warm yet lightweight and soft.
 If it appears wrinkly when taken out of your suitcase, just hang it or lay it flat for a bit.
 The creases should release.